NyagiByte/Nyagi_Bits_and_Bytes/CONTRIBUTING.md

 ### Things that should not be registered
 Do not register new sets of conglomerate ores one by one.
 Add them to the list of boulders and a whole set will be added.
 ### Registering the block
-Go to ModBlocks.java and add a new entry to the list.
+Go to the ModBlocks class and add a new entry to the list.
 `new BlockInfo("block_id",Material.STONE, 1f, true, Tab.BLOCKS),`
 The block id works the same as the item one.
 The material will set some properties, such as sounds.
 Autocomplete should work fine.
 The third float parameter is strength, how tough the block is to break.
 Don't go overboard, unless it's intentional, then go crazy.
-The 4th parameter dictates whether it needs a tool to break.
+The 4th parameter dictates whether it needs a tool to get its drop.
 Finally, Tab is again shorthand for a creative mode tab.
 ### Lang
 Blocks don't have tooltips, so only the lang for its name is needed.
 `"block.nyagibits_bytes.block_id": "Name of the Block",`
+### Mining Tags
+Go to `data/nyagibits_bytes/minecraft/tags/blocks`
+In the mineable folder, you will find tags for axe, hoe, pickaxe and shovel.
+Adding the block to these will mark the tool as "suitable for this block"
+Then there's the three "needs_X_tool.json" files.
+These determine mining level.
 ### Assets
-Assets work more or less the same as items, just with the block folder instead of the item folder.
+Blocks' assets work more or less the same as items, just with the block folder instead of the item folder.
 Datagen will automatically handle simple blocks with the same texture on all sides.
 ### Loot Tables
 Datagen automatically registers basic loot tables for blocks that should just drop themselves.
-For more complex drops, add loot table jsons to data/nyagibits_bytes/loot_tables/blocks
+For more complex drops, add loot table jsons to `data/nyagibits_bytes/loot_tables/blocks`
 **Do not add conglomerate ores here.** Those are handled in datagen as well.
-In LootTableDatagen.java there is a list of boulders and their drops.
+In the LootTableDatagen class, there is a list of boulders and their drops.
 If a new boulder is added, add a new set of loot tables like this.
 `addBoulder("zinc", List.of("raw_zinc_carbonate", "raw_sphalerite", "raw_smithsonite", "raw_hemimorphite", "raw_wurtzite", "raw_hydrozincite", "raw_willemite", "raw_franklinite"));`
 ### Blockstates
 Blockstate jsons must be manually added for blocks with complex models or rotatable blocks.
 Again, look at existing ones.
 Simple ones are handled by datagen.